 The mansion in the gardens was the perfect place for the concert.
 English architect Josiah Conder designed it in the nineteenth century.
 It is a beautiful building that oozes old-world charm.

 The audience sat on the grass while the ensemble played on the veranda.
-Some of the pieces included “Rhapsody in Blue” by George Gershwin and a great Glen Miller medley.
-During breaks, the conductor explained various facts about the group and the music.
+Pieces included “Rhapsody in Blue” by George Gershwin and a great Glen Miller medley.
+During breaks, the conductor explained various facts about the group, the saxophone, and the music.
+It was relaxing.

 And to let you know, I didn’t take these photos with a Fujifilm camera.
 I took them with a Pentax K-3 and the 18-135 mm lens.
 But, when I re-edited them, I applied a Fujifilm film simulation.
 So maybe they are hybrids?